ECE 366 - SW Engineering & Large Systems Design

 - Software Testing

-- We will cover the following topics throughout the semester and apply to our projects
+We will cover the following topics throughout the semester and apply

 - Solution Evolution